 Many classic cocktails are tied to a particular place.
 The Manhattan was created at New York City’s Manhattan Club, for example, and the Singapore Sling hails from the Raffles hotel in Singapore.
 While those international cities are two of the world’s best-known drinks destinations, there’s another cocktail that’s equally linked to its birthplace: the Wisconsin Old Fashioned.

-The cocktail’s exact origin is unclear, but there are a few points in history that shed some light on its provenance.
+The cocktail’s exact origin is unclear, but there are a few historical points that shed light on its provenance.
 During the time that the Old Fashioned was gracing American bar tops, the Midwest was turned onto Korbel brandy, which appeared at the World’s Fair in Chicago in 1893.
-Wisconsinites attending the fair—many of whom were German immigrants with a taste for brandy—took note of the new spirit and made it a regular staple in their drinking diets.
+Wisconsinites attending the fair—many were German immigrants with a taste for brandy—took note of the new spirit and made it a regular staple in their drinking diets.
 Given the Old Fashioned’s ability to work with a variety of spirits, it’s likely that, in Wisconsin, brandy usurped whiskey’s place in the cocktail.

 - 3 dashes Angostura bitters